C++ Builder Tutorial: TStringList load from / write to file

-In the example, you can display individual strings by entering their number (index) and clicking a button.
+We want to display individual strings by entering their "index" and clicking a button.

 Because the stringlist must be available at any time, we have to construct it at start-up and destroy it before